AltayDikme-R/Mermin-Peres-Magic-Square/README.md

 The documentation of the methods used in the scrips is [here](code/Documentation.md).

 ## Authors and Citation
-[Altay Dikme](https://www.linkedin.com/in/altay-dikme-81a21815b/) and [Nicolas Reichel]() are the authors of the scripts in this repository.
+Altay Dikme and Nicolas Reichel are the authors of the scripts in this repository.
+Furthermore Gunnar Björk and Amine Laghaout are also authors of the paper using the results from these measurements (Titled: Measuring the Mermin-Peres magic square using an online quantum computer).
 If you use these scripts, please cite us.
+If you wish to site the paper please use the following [BibTeX file](Cite.bib).

-Furthermore when using qiskit, please cite the authors of the library as per the [BibTeX file](https://github.com/Qiskit/qiskit/blob/master/Qiskit.bib).
+Furthermore when using qiskit, please cite the authors of the library as per the [Qiskit's BibTeX file](https://github.com/Qiskit/qiskit/blob/master/Qiskit.bib).

 ## License
 [Apache License 2.0](LICENSE)